tock/tock/doc/reference/trd-hil-design.md

 or perform other operations.
 If there won't be a callback, then it might never be invoked again, and can be in a stuck state.

-For this reason, the standard calling convention in Tock is that an `Ok` result means there will be a callback in response to this call, and an `Err` result means there will not be a callback in response to this call.
-Note that an `Err` result does not mean there won't be a callback.
+For this reason, the standard calling convention in Tock is that an `Ok` result means there will be a callback in response to this call, and an `Err` result means there will not be a callback in response to *this* call.
+Note that it is possible for an `Err` result to be returned yet there will be a callback in the future.
 This depends on which `ErrorCode` is passed.
 A common calling pattern is for a trait to return `ErrorCode::BUSY` if there is already an operation pending and a callback will be issued.
 This error code is unique in this way: the general rule is that `Ok` means there will be a callback in response to this call, `Err` with `ErrorCode::BUSY` means this call did not start a new operation but there will be a callback in response to a prior call, and any other `Err` means there will not be a callback.

 Rule 4: Return Passed Buffers in Error Results